system-er/GodotVisualBasic/README.md

 # Last changes:
 - Added first example 2D, Sprite2D, comparable to the GDExtension-demo
+- Added a constructor in VisualBasic class